Skip Navigation

 • COVID-19 infection can impact daily routines and can have an impact on children’s mental, social and emotional health.

-• Children who have underlying medical conditions are strongly recommended to stay up to date with their COVID-19 vaccinations and get a booster dose after completion of a primary series.
+• Children who have underlying medical conditions are strongly recommended to stay up to date with their COVID-19 vaccinations.

 • All COVID-19 vaccines authorized in Canada are proven to be safe, effective and of high quality.

 • The vaccines were tested in clinical trials for children.
 The clinical trials found the vaccine was safe for children, just as we know it is safe in adults and adolescents.
 The risk of serious side effects from the vaccines is very low.
-Children who have underlying medical conditions are strongly encouraged to get both doses of the COVID-19 vaccine.
+Children who have underlying medical conditions are strongly recommended to stay up to date with their COVID-19 vaccinations.

 • There are rare cases when the vaccine should not be given to children including children who: